selectiveintellect/vic/syntax.md

-VIC&trade; provides a variety of in-built functions handling various aspects of using an MCU such as writing to ports, selection of a port as digital or analog input or output, reading from the ADC, debouncing a switch connected to a pin, bit rotation, timers, delays and many more as described in the [reference](functions.html).
+VIC&trade; provides a variety of in-built functions handling various aspects of using an MCU such as writing to ports, selection of a port as digital or analog input or output, reading from the A/D converter, debouncing a switch connected to a pin, bit rotation, timers, delays and many more as described in the [reference](functions.html).